atriumatrium

 • install via vercel-labs/skills — punts to the install dialog (see below).

 Stage 2 — Name + description. atrium derives a kebab-case slug from the name and enforces namespace uniqueness inside the chosen scope.
+A ScopeIndicator chip at the top of the stage shows the chosen scope and target directory verbatim (SCOPE atrium:user ~/.atrium/skills/) so you don't have to infer it from the slug-preview path.
+A ← Back button returns to Stage 1 with the chosen scope pre-selected and your typed name and description preserved, so changing scope after the fact is a round trip — not a fresh start.
 After save, the new SKILL.md opens in a Monaco editor pane with frontmatter validation: missing name or description keys, malformed YAML, or a name that doesn't match the directory all surface inline.
 Skills that fail frontmatter parsing still appear in the registry with a warning badge — they just can't be invoked until the issue is fixed.

 Installing a skill from vercel-labs/skills